andrewchandlerramirez/Zynq-HCSR04-Disctance-Sensor-Project-with-Interrupts/README.md

 This is project was created using verilog in Vivado.
 C was used for the software portions of this project.
 This was project was created using Vivado 2018.3 so the Vivado SDK was used for creating the software application.

+The project Overview pdf includes some extra information